-The history of the dressing dates back to the early days of the century and centers in the small resort village of Clayton, N.Y.
+The history of the dressing dates back to the early days of the last century in the small resort village of Clayton, N.Y.
 In those days a popular fishing guide named George LaLonde, Jr., as his father before him, guided visiting fishermen for black bass and northern pike through the scenic, fish-filled waters of the 1000 Islands.

 Unlike his father, George Jr. would serve a different and unusual salad dressing to his fishing parties as part of their shore dinners.
 Prepared on the surrounding islands as part of a day of guided fishing, these dinners have always been very popular with visiting fishermen.
 Their popularity in fact, has withstood "the test of time" more than enough to qualify them as one of the region's premier and most unique attractions.

 On one particular occasion George was guiding a very prominent New York City stage actress of the period named May Irwin and her husband.
 Miss Irwin, a renowned cook and cookbook authoress in her own right, was particularly impressed with the dressing and asked George for the recipe.
 The dressing was actually created and made by George's wife Sophia, who was flattered by the request and willingly gave the recipe to Miss Irwin.
-At the same time Mrs. LaLonde gave the recipe to the Bertrand family, who owned the Herald House, one of the most popular hotels in Clayton and where Miss Irwin and her husband stayed during their early vacations in the islands.
-The Bertrand's cook's prepared the dressing for Miss Irwin and her husband and also added it to the other choices of salad dressing offered to her dining room customers.
+At the same time Mrs. LaLonde gave the recipe to the Bertrand family, who owned the Herald Hotel, one of the most popular hotels in Clayton and where Miss Irwin and her husband stayed during their early vacations in the islands.
+The Bertrand's had their cook prepare the dressing for Miss Irwin and her husband and also added it to the other choices of salad dressing offered to her dining room customers.

 As time passed, Miss Irwin and her husband purchased a summer home on nearby Grindstone Island which still stands in sight of Clayton, where they spent many summer vacations.
-Later they purchased a farm on the mainland east of Clayton, near Spicer Bay. on what is now known as May Irwin Pioint.
+Later they purchased a farm on the mainland east of Clayton, near Spicer Bay.

 Experience A 1000 Islands Shore Dinner!